Ten Major Relationships: Relationship between the state, the units of production, and the producers

 As for the relationship between the state and society, Mao urged for more openness and delegation of powers to the individual units of production and producers.
 Workers should be given improved working conditions and welfare, and increased and more equal wages as a reward for their political consciousness and over-fulfillment of production quotas.
 Factories should also been given more autonomy in operation.
 Unlike in the Soviet Union where peasants were exploited heavily by the state, China had a good relation with the peasants, though the Chinese Communist Party made a huge purchase of grain despite the floods in 1954 which made the peasants disgruntled.
 The policies of low agricultural tax, purchasing agricultural productions at standard prices, and subsidizing the grain sale to grain-deficient areas prevented China from making the mistakes the Soviet Union had made.

 Relationship between the central and the local authorities

-Similar to the last part, Mao was of the opinion that larger power could be delegated to local authorities.
-Allowing them greater independence could be conducive to constructing socialism as China is a vast country where local situations vary.
-Whilst the Soviet Union concentrated too much power in the central authority and hence smothered the space for local development, China had to rely on local authorities to develop industry, agriculture, and commerce.
-Though the incidents of Gao Gang and Rao Shushi in 1953 reminded the danger of local leaders having too much power, “provided that the policies of the central authorities are not violated, the local authorities may work out rules, regulations and measures in the light of their specific conditions and the needs of their work, and this is in no way prohibited by the Constitution.”
+Mao stated that because of the complex situation of China's large population and vast scale, it was better to have both strong central and strong local governments than only a strong central government (as Mao described the Soviet Union).
+Mao stated that China should not be like the USSR, which Mao described as having a central government that was not flexible enough for local governments to operate.
+Though the incidents of Gao Gang and Rao Shushi in 1953 reminded the danger of local leaders having too much power, "provided that the policies of the central authorities are not violated, the local authorities may work out rules, regulations and measures in the light of their specific conditions and the needs of their work, and this is in no way prohibited by the Constitution."